thriveweb/cosmetic-medical/content/pages/home.md

   content: >-
     There is a reason why ineedadentist.com have chosen Teeth on Ferry as the most trusted dentist in Australia.
-  image: /images/uploads/michal-grosicki-226082.jpg
+  image: /images/uploads/ineeda-dentist-dental-chair-000007.jpg
-  title: Why Choose Teeth on Ferry
+  title: Why Choose The Cosmetic Medical Academy
 healthProviders:
   - image: /images/uploads/2000px-medicare_brand.svg.png
     title: Medicare